Subhamchowdhury31/Subhamchowdhury31/README.md

 🎓 Pursuing Bachelor's in Computer Science and Engineering
 🥇 Winner of the Geeks of Gurukul Coding Marathon.
-🔫 Rifle shooting enthusiast – secured a 🥉 in the All Assam Rifle Shooting Association.
+🔫 Rifle shooting enthusiast – secured a bronze 🥉 in the All Assam Rifle Shooting Association (state champion).

 ---